CogentRoleplayCommunity/FogentRoleplay/Characters/Enemies/FeralVerminkin/FeralVerminkin.md

 ## Backstory

-One of the feral members of Fellkin, living in small packs preying on travelers.
+One of the short feral members of Fellkin, living in small packs preying on travelers.

 ## Appearance

-Race: Beastkin

 Height: 3'6"

-Body Type: Wiry

 ## Disposition